Kaleidophon/nlp-uncertainty-zoo/docs/nlp_uncertainty_zoo.models.ddu_transformer.rst

 The approach involves fine-tuning a transformer, and then fitting a Gaussian Mixture Model (GMM) on its activations.
 Model uncertainty is then computed based on the log probability of an input based on its encoding under the GMM.

-In this model, we implement two versions:
+In this module, we implement two versions:

     * :py:class:`nlp_uncertainty_zoo.models.ddu_transformer.DDUTransformer` / :py:class:`nlp_uncertainty_zoo.models.ddu_transformer.DDUTransformerModule`: DDU applied to a transformer trained from scratch.
 See :py:mod:`nlp_uncertainty_zoo.models.transformer` for more information on how to use the `Transformer` model & module.
     * :py:class:`nlp_uncertainty_zoo.models.ddu_transformer.DDUBert` / :py:class:`nlp_uncertainty_zoo.models.ddu_transformer.DDUBertModule`:  DDU applied to pre-trained and then fine-tuned.
 See :py:mod:`nlp_uncertainty_zoo.models.bert` for more information on how to use the `Bert` model & module.